DISHDevEx/findr-ui/README.md

 ```

 This will automatically open [http://localhost:7001](http://localhost:7001).
+You can find the landing page at http://localhost:7001/findr
+and the connect page at http://localhost:7001/findr/admin/connect

 If the UI has been deployed with terraform on an EKS cluster, you may access the UI by using the node IP provided to you